 Loboc River Cruise

-We had our lunch in a cruise boat in the nearby Loboc River.
-The tour started at the mouth of the river, which is actually one of the cleanest body of water in the Philippines.
-We had our lunch at one of the floating restaurants and it was a wonderful experience.
+We had our lunch on a cruise boat in the nearby Loboc River.
+The tour started at the mouth of the river, which is actually one of the cleanest bodies of water in the Philippines.
+We had our lunch at one of the floating restaurants, and it was a wonderful experience.
 We had the whole boat to ourselves too.
-The Filipino food tasted so close to home, and seeing the sparkly water while feeling the breeze added to the experience.
+The Filipino food tasted so close to home; seeing the sparkly water while feeling the breeze added to the experience.

 Ermita Ruins in Dimiao